Bob Knight: Dismissal from Indiana

 Harvey was supported by some and vilified by many who claim he had intentionally set up Knight.
 Kent Harvey's stepfather, Mark Shaw, was a former Bloomington-area radio talk show host and Knight critic.
 On September 13, Knight said goodbye to a crowd of some 6,000 supporters in Dunn Meadow at Indiana University.
 He asked that they not hold a grudge against Harvey and that they continue to support the basketball team.
 Knight's firing made national headlines, including the cover of Sports Illustrated and around-the-clock coverage on ESPN, as well as mentions on CNN and CBS.

-Two days after Knight was fired from Indiana University, Jeremy Schaap of ESPN interviewed him and discussed his time at Indiana.
+Two days after Knight's dismissal, Jeremy Schaap of ESPN interviewed him and discussed his time at Indiana.
 Towards the end of the interview, Knight talked about his son, Pat, who had also been dismissed by the university, wanting an opportunity to be a head coach.
 Schaap, thinking that Knight was finished, attempted to move on to another subject, but Knight insisted on continuing about his son.
 Schaap repeatedly tried to ask another question when Knight shifted the conversation to Schaap's style of interviewing, notably chastising him about interruptions.
 Knight then commented (referring to Schaap's father, Dick Schaap), "You've got a long way to go to be as good as your dad."

 In a March 2017 interview on The Dan Patrick Show, Knight stated that he had no interest in ever returning to Indiana.
 When host Dan Patrick commented that most of the administration that had fired Knight seventeen years earlier were no longer there, Knight said, "I hope they're all dead."

-Knight ultimately returned to Assembly Hall at halftime of Indiana's game against Purdue on February 8, 2020, and received a rousing standing ovation.
+Knight ultimately returned to Assembly Hall at halftime of Indiana's game against Purdue on February 8, 2020, and received a standing ovation.
 It was the first Indiana game attended by Knight since his dismissal by the school 20 years prior.